I Lost Myself & I Don’t Know Where I Went

 So I was already lost when he left.
 He was just my last thread of hope.
 While we were together I remember thinking, in some deep unconscious place where we can't go until we've lost it all, that as long as I had him in my life I could get through anything.

-Well now that he’s gone I’m not getting through anything.
+Well now that he’s gone I’m not getting through.
 I’m laying in molasses waiting for someone to pull me out, and deep down I know it’s him I want to be dripping sticky with me.

 In that time, when I was losing myself, I wasn’t really aware of what was happening to me.
-Everything else was consuming me.
-I was so low that I was just focused on getting by.
+Back then, if you asked me, I would have laughed at the idea of being lost or low.
+I was so consumed with surviving that my lowness wasn’t a priority.

 What I really needed was my partner to take my hand, look me in the eye and say, “My love, you have lost your way, and I will be here for you while you find it.”
 I know I deserve that.
 We all do.